WJ714/Bridginggap-flux/README.md

 - Download FLUXNET data for `US-Ha1` or `BR-Sa1`, following `GUIDE ON HOW TO DOWNLOAD FLUXNET DATA PRODUCTS.pdf`
 - Download the GitHub repository at least one week before the workshop
 - Install basic data manipulation and plotting packages on your computer (R users should have dplyr, tidyverse, ggplot2, ncdf4, data.table, and ggpubr.
 Python users should have pandas, numpy, netCDF4, matplotlib, seaborn, scipy)
-- Test if you can launch Binder
+- Test if you can launch Binder, following the instruction below:

 ### 🔗 What is Binder?
 [Binder](https://mybinder.org/) is an open-source service that makes GitHub repositories interactive.